-- 6. Install the dipstick making sure it is fully seated in the filler tube. - 7.
+- 6. Install the dipstick making sure it is fully seated in the filler tube by turning it to the locked position. - 7.
 Remove the dipstick and inspect the fluid level.
 The fluid should be in the designated areas for normal operating temperature.